Wetbikeboy2500/SB2Downloader/README.md

 Future Plans:
 - Adds a filler photo when resource is not found
-- Generating an offline player using Sulforous (Coming Soon)
+- Generating an offline player using Sulfurous player (Coming Soon)